Understanding Machine Unlearning Through the Lens of Mode Connectivity: Results

 We investigate the conditions under which mode connectivity in unlearning (MCU) emerges across different models, datasets, and optimization strategies.
-Our results show that MCU is not only possible but often prevalent--though, its emergence is influenced by unlearning method, training dynamics and the size of forget set $D_f$.
+Our results show that MCU is often prevalent.

-\paragraph{MCU between independently unlearned models} On TOFU, we observe almost perfectly smooth curve with no degradation of unlearning quality for three out of four unlearning methods (GA, GD, and NPO).
-These curves show consistently high forget quality, model utility, and ROUGE score, which suggest that unlearning solutions reside on a connected low-loss manifold.
-This observation aligns with findings in standard mode connectivity~\citep{pmlr-v80-draxler18a}, where minima are not isolated but from a single connected manifold of low loss in parameter space.
-For RL, we observe significant fluctuations in forget quality, particularly in the middle part.
-However, forget quality remains above the accepted $\rho>0.05$ in KS test, indicating connectivity still holds but less smoothly, see Figure~\ref{fig:fig2}.
-These results suggest that while some unlearning methods such as RL may converge to less optimal solutions, other induce flatter loss regions.
+We observe smooth curves with no fluctuation of unlearning quality (Forget VerbMem \& KnowMem) and utility retention (Retain KnowMem) on MUSE when both endpoints are unlearned with different random seeds, shown in Figure~\ref{fig:fig2}.
+MCU curves on NPO, SimNPO show consistently high forget quality (low forget ROUGE) and utility retention (high retain KnowMem), which suggests that unlearning solutions reside on a connected low-loss manifold.
+This means we find a basin with consistent high unlearning efficacy.
+In other cases on GA, GD, RMU, smooth curves can appear between low quality unlearned models, i.e. a basin of low unlearning performance.
+This observation aligns with findings in standard mode connectivity~\citep{pmlr-v80-draxler18a}, where minima are not isolated but from a single connected manifold of low loss in parameter space, see Figure~\ref{fig:fig2}.
 The existence of mode connectivity paths suggests that modern neural networks have enough parameters such that they can achieve good predictions while a big part of the network undergoes structural changes.

-On classification dataset, results vary.
-GA results in the smoothest MCU curves, both linear and quadratic, particularly for small $|D_f|=1\%$.
-Due to the similarity in design, RL and SU have very similar MCU patterns.
-Both types of curve yield models with degraded forget set performance ($\downarrow$) in the middle part of the curve (green line in Figure~\ref{fig:cls-rand}), with more prominent degradation on linear than quadratic curves.
-On BT, there is a strong linear MCU but the curve finding process fails to converge to meaningful quadratic MCU.
-This suggests that simpler connectivity may appear but hard to detect.
-We hypothesize that BT has a more rugged loss landscape than other methods, possibly because of its indirect loss formulation based on representations rather than explicit tasks loss.
-These results highlight the difference in loss landscape of unlearning methods.
-More details are discussed in Appendix~\ref{sec:additional_result_rand}.